Galleria: The Mall That Time Forgot was released in November 2018. Five hundred copies were printed. It sold out within a matter of months.

 The Galleria Mall book was mentioned in the Star in an article: Are Shopping Malls Making a Comeback?

 In November 2018, Salted Pepper Projects released a book called Galleria: The Mall That Time Forgot by Shari Kasman.
 Only 500 copies were printed.
+It sold out within three months.
 A few signed copies are still left at Spacing Store and Type Books (Junction location).
-One copy might be left at Flying Books (1080 Queen St. West).
-They’re all sold out online as well as at TOWN, Art Metropole, and Type Books on Queen St W.

 Books and other items will be available (while quantities last) here: